 Giving students a digital space where they can question, comment, and discuss during (and after) classroom activities can yield incredible results, and provide a more comfortable space for quiet and/or less confident students to speak up.
-Check out Common Sense Education Senior Editor Jeff Knutson's Collection for some backchanneling tools.
+TodaysMeet is a great option for backchanneling, and can work well while watching videos or films in class.

 5. Create flow between social and reflective activities.

 We know that great work comes from collaborations between introverts and extroverts.
 To facilitate this in class, follow up generative social activity with more thoughtful solo or small-group reflection, distillation, and synthesis.
 By moving in and out of their comfort zones, students get acclimated to different styles of learning and reap the rewards from each.